-Scenes from Coal Miners Daughter are filmed at the Ryman.
-The Oscar-nominated film is a chronicle of Lorette Lynn’s life starring Sissy Spacek, Tomrry Lee Jones and Levon Helm.
+March 7, 1980 – The Oscar-nominated film, Coal Miner’s Daughter, was released.
+Scenes from the movie were filmed at the Ryman.
+The film is a chronicle of Loretta Lynn’s life starring Sissy Spacek, Tomrry Lee Jones, and Levon Helm.

-In 1983, Gaylord Entertainment Company (then called Gaylord Broadcasting Company) purchased the Ryman Auditiorium (as well as the Grand Ole Opry and National Life Insurance’s other broadcasting, entertainment and hospitality properties) and set out to make exterior renovations starting in 1989.
-The first steps included installation of a new roof, replacement of broken windows and repair of woodwork.
-The most notable change was the larged arched pediment on the Fifth Avenue side.
-The original had fallen into the attic during the 1950’s and the opening boarded up during that time.
-A replica was returned in its place and once again the facade was that of Captain Top Ryman’s original vision.
+September 1983 – Gaylord Entertainment Company (then called Gaylord Broadcasting Company) purchased Ryman Auditorium (as well as the Grand Ole Opry and National Life Insurance’s other broadcasting, entertainment, and hospitality properties) and set out to make exterior renovations that would start in 1989.
+The first steps included the installation of a new roof, replacement of broken windows, the repair of woodwork, and a rebuild of the brick chimneys of the structure.
+The most notable change was the large arched pediment on the Fifth Avenue side.
+The original had fallen into the attic during the 1950’s, and the opening was boarded up during that time.
+A replica was returned in its place and, once again, the facade was that of Captain Top Ryman’s original vision.

-Dolly Parton films an epsiode of her ABC-TV variety show at the Ryman.
-Dolly Parton gathered some of country musics greatest women to reminisce backstage for her popular ABC-TV variety show.
+April 9, 1988 – Dolly Parton filmed an episode of her ABC-TV variety show at the Ryman.
+During the show, she gathered some of country music’s greatest women to reminisce backstage.
 In another segment, she poignantly reunited with Porter Wagner, performing with him for the first time since their bitter professional split in 1974.

-The Ryman Auditorium celebrate its first centennial.
-The Ryman’s 100-year anniversary celebration included a star-studded concert and one-act musical play, The Ryman: The Tabernacle Becomes A Shrine.
+May 18, 1992 – Ryman Auditorium celebrated its first centennial.
+The Ryman’s 100-year anniversary celebration included a star-studded concert and a one-act musical play, The Ryman: The Tabernacle Becomes A Shrine.

-Gaylord Entertainment announces plans for a major renovation of the Ryman Auditorium.
-Shortly after the Ryman’s centenary celebration Gaylor Entertainment chief, E.W.
+Summer 1992 – Gaylord Entertainment announced plans for a major renovation of Ryman Auditorium.
+Shortly after the Ryman’s centenary celebration Gaylord Entertainment chief, E.W.
 “Bud” Wendell announced, “We’re committed to a renovation of the Ryman as quickly as we can get it done.”

-Nashville’s “Mother Church of Country Music” re-opens in June as a premier performance hall and museum.
+June 3, 1994 – Nashville’s “Mother Church of Country Music” re-opened in June 1994 as a premier performance hall and museum.
 The first public performance in the newly renovated building was Garrison Keillor’s A Prairie Home Companion.
-The National Public Radio hit was originally inspired by the Grand Ole Opry when Garrison Keillor coverd the last Opry show at the Ryman in 1974.
+The National Public Radio hit was originally inspired by the Grand Ole Opry when Garrison Keillor covered the last Opry show at the Ryman in 1974.

-Always…Patsy Cline premiers with a 67-show performance schedule.
-Featuring more than 20 of Cline’s most memorable numbers.
+June 9, 1994 – Always…Patsy Cline premiered with a 67-show performance schedule featuring more than 20 of Cline’s most memorable numbers.

-Bluegrass Nights at the Ryman series debuts.
+June 14, 1994 – The Bluegrass Nights at the Ryman series debuted.
 The first year of the series included concerts with Bill Monroe and Alison Krauss.

-The first Sam’s Place showcases a plethora of contemporary Christian, country, and gospel artists.
-The series was named after Sam Jones for whom the Auditorium was originally built as a tabernacle.
+October 23, 1994 – The first Sam’s Place showcased a plethora of contemporary Christian, country, and gospel artists.
+The series was named after Sam Jones for whom the auditorium was originally built as a tabernacle.